 01 of 10

-It's hard to give away beloved books--so don't1 Keep them, display them and enjoy them.
-But what about all of those books that you're not reading, are not beloved and you don't use (like cookbooks you never us)?
+It's hard to give away beloved books--so don't.
+Keep them, display them and enjoy them.
+What about all of those books that you're not reading, though?
 Donate those.
 Knowing they will go to a good "home" makes the task of donating books much easier for me.

 Before you donate: Make sure you've removed any notes or small pieces of paper that may have found their way in between pages.